BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 A vital characteristic of the sample is the sources' flux distribution.
-Unless stated otherwise, for consistency and as not to mix different flux determination methods and since we do not expect robust spectral fitting to be possible for the majority of sources (<50\,counts), we study the properties of the blazar population in this section using the unabsorbed source intrinsic flux in the 0.2--2.3\,keV band measured assuming a fixed photon index of $\Gamma_\mathrm{X}=2.0$ and the 21\,cm $N_\mathrm{H}$ at the source position.
+Unless stated otherwise, for consistency and as not to mix different flux determination methods and since we do not expect robust spectral fitting to be possible for the majority of sources (<50\,counts), we study the properties of the blazar population in this section using the unabsorbed source intrinsic flux in the 0.2--2.3\,keV band measured assuming a fixed photon index of $\Gamma_\mathrm{X}=2.0$ and the 21\,cm $N_\mathrm{H}$ at the source position for all sources, regardless if the counts are sufficient to determine the photon index or not.
 We use fluxes assuming $\Gamma_\mathrm{X}=2.0$ since this is the expected photon index obtained when averaging across the entire population.
 Fluxes determined with other values for a fixed photon index ($\Gamma_\mathrm{X} = \{1.5 , 1.7 , 2.3\}$) agree to within 9.1\%.
 The fluxes from the eRASS1 catalog \citep{merloni:2024} are consistent within the uncertainties, with an average deviation of 18\%, which might be due to the different treatment of absorption and flux determination (on average the $N_\mathrm{H}$ from the \citet{hi4picollaboration:2016} is higher than the one assumed by \citealt{merloni:2024}).
 The measured fluxes span a range of almost four decades; the brightest source is 3C\,273 (4FGL\,J1229.0$+$0202, $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} = 6.2\times10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, with an exposure time of 111\,s and 7179\,counts), the faintest is WIBRaLS2\,J045646.58$-$585411.7 ($F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} = 6.9\times10^{-15}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, with an exposure of 867\,s and 13\,counts).

 About half of the sources in the BlazEr1 catalog are brighter than the flux level where completeness is reached across the western Galactic hemisphere, $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} = 2\times10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$ (see Sect.~\ref{subsec:sens} and Fig.~\ref{fig:flux_hist_all}).
 Fainter sources are located in parts of the sky where \textit{eROSITA} has deeper exposure.